Cäsar von Arx: Georg Kaiser

 In August 1938 Gertrud and Cäsar von Arx invited the German dramatist and (since 1933) resistance activist Georg Kaiser to Engelberg, the remote municipality where Gertrud von Arx had grown up, and (through all but the worst of the winter), easily accessible from the von Arx home at Niedererlinsbach.
 (Note: Kaiser had left his own home in some haste, narrowly avoiding a search of his home by the security services of which, it seems likely, he had been forewarned.
 Between 1938 and 1945, with his partner and daughter, he led a restless but artistically creative life in Switzerland, changing homes frequently: for the most part his artistic creativity was ignored by the Swiss arts establishment.)
 Von Arx and Kaiser became good friends, frequently skiing together in the mountains around Engelberg between 1938 and 1941, while Kaiser lived with his family in the magnificent "Park Hotel" owned by the parents of Gertrud von Arx.
 Sources are silent as to who paid the bills.
 Von Arx helped his friend with time consuming repeated applications to the Swiss authorities for residence permits.
 (Note: The Swiss authorities were keen to avoid upsetting the governments of neighbouring countries and, especially before the outbreak of a European war in September 1939, treated the many political and/or Jewish refugees arriving from Germany to a strategy of calculated bureaucratic procrastination.)
 At least one commentator suggests that the time and energy devoted by Cäsar von Arx to trying to help his friend settle with his family in Switzerland, and tangle with the bureaucrats handling residence permits, severely detracted from his own literary work at what might, under other circumstances, have been a particularly productive chapter in his career as a dramatist.

-In the late summer of 1938 von Arx teamed up with Georg Kaiser and another exile from Hitler's Germany, Carl Zuckmayer, to launch a new play (by von Arx), "Der kleine Sündenfall" (loosely, "The lesser Fall of Man") at the Zürich Playhouse, directed by Leonard Steckel.
+In late summer 1938 von Arx teamed up with Georg Kaiser and another exile from Hitler's Germany, Carl Zuckmayer, to launch a new play (by von Arx), "Der kleine Sündenfall" (loosely, "The lesser Fall of Man") at the Zürich Playhouse, directed by Leonard Steckel.
 The "introductory matinee" first performance took place on 25 September and the evening premiere on 29 September 1938.

 During 1938-39 van Arx sat as a member of the jury for the Berne Drama Foundation prize for 1939.
 Encouraged by his friend Georg Kaiser, he also produced a German language filmscript, subsequently forgotten, "Die letzte Geliebte".